johnnovak/gridmonger/sphinx-docs/source/basic-editing.rst

-    *Trail Mode* is turned off automatically when performing an action that would yield confusing or unwanted results with it being on (e.g., creating or deleting levels, changing the current level, or working with :ref:`advanced-editing:Selections`).
+    *Trail Mode* is turned off automatically when performing an action that would yield confusing or unwanted results with it being on (e.g., creating or deleting levels, changing the current level, jumping with the cursor, or working with :ref:`advanced-editing:Selections`).

 .. rst-class:: style6 big